sd18spring/InteractiveProgramming/README.md

 Link to Project Reflection: https://github.com/hsharriman/InteractiveProgramming/tree/master/Writeup

-Before running make sure to install PyGame using your terminal:
+Before running, install PyGame from terminal:
 $ apt-get build-dep python-pygame
 $ apt-get install mercurial python-dev python-numpy ffmpeg libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev libsmpeg-dev libsdl1.2-dev libportmidi-dev libswscale-dev libavformat-dev libavcodec-dev
 $ pip install pygame

 To run the program:
 navigate to the InteractiveProgramming folder on your computer and type:
 $ python main
 into the command line

 To spawn hot-air balloons, click anywhere in the sky.
 To spawn a cactus flower, click on the big cactus.
 To exit the program, click the 'x' in the upper left-hand corner.